nebrius/dynloader/README.md

 This specification was designed specifically to enable a lot of other cool features, including:

-- Service Works and Local Storage for caching dependencies in the background
+- Service Works or Local Storage for caching dependencies in the background
 - Tracking app build versions, and downloading code patches instead of full files if older versions are already cached (think `git diff`) to decrease download time even more
 - Auto-swap caching strategies to optimize for HTTP vs HTTP/2 depending on combination of browser and server capabilities
 - Compiling ES6-module based code into this format for backwards compatibility
 - Intermediate/transport specifications so there can be multiple client and server implementations supporting this spec
-- Conditional loading on the server of module code, e.g. serving optimized builds for modern browsers and serving non-optimized-but-backwards-compatible builds for older browsers.
+- Conditional loading on the server of module code, e.g. automatically serving optimized builds for modern browsers and serving non-optimized-but-backwards-compatible builds for older browsers.

 ## FAQ